Posted on

 [woocommerce_checkout]

 As the name suggests, this shortcode displays the checkout page.
-Make sure that this page is set up correctly.
-After all, if customers can’t find the checkout page easily or find the checkout cumbersome, they won’t buy anything.
+Ensure setting up this page correctly.
+After all, if customers can’t find the checkout page easily or find the checkout difficult to navigate, they won’t buy anything.

 No extra parameters to add to this shortcode as well.